fiifidickson-tech/cutmind-mvp/backend/api_contract.md

 ## POST `/apply-rules`

 ### Description
-Applies structured rules to the base SVG pattern.
+Applies structured rules to the base SVG pattern and returns both the modified pattern and a tech pack draft.

 ### Request (JSON)
 ```json